 The “H” in HIV stands for “human.”
 Mosquitoes and other biting insects can’t spread HIV.
 Bites from other animals, like a dog, cat, or snake, also can’t transmit the virus.

-If an HIV-positive person spits in food or drink, there’s no risk of getting HIV because saliva doesn’t transmit the virus.
+If a person living with HIV spits in food or drinks, there’s no risk of transmitting HIV because saliva doesn’t transmit the virus.

-HIV can’t be transmitted via urine.
-Sharing a toilet or coming into contact with the urine of an HIV-positive person doesn’t pose a risk of transmission.
+HIV can’t be transmitted through urine.
+Sharing a toilet or coming into contact with the urine of someone living with HIV doesn’t pose a risk of transmission.

 Dried blood or semen

 HIV can’t survive for very long outside the body.
-If there is contact with blood (or other bodily fluids) that has dried or has been outside the body for a while, there isn’t a risk for transmission.
+If there’s contact with blood (or other bodily fluids) that has dried or has been outside the body for a while, there isn’t a risk of transmission.

 A person living with HIV can only transmit the virus through certain bodily fluids if they have a detectable viral load.
 These fluids include: